MileHacker Logo

 Iconic Landmarks

-The Asclepieion, located southwest of Kos Town, is the island's most important archaeological site.
-This historic healing temple, dedicated to Asclepius, formerly was a sanctuary and a renowned medical school, acting as a major pilgrimage site for healing and the birthplace of Hippocratic medicine.
+The Asclepieion, located to the southwest of Kos City, is the island's most important archaeological site.
+This ancient healing temple, dedicated to Asclepius, used to be a sanctuary and a renowned medical school, acting as a major pilgrimage site for healing and the origin of Hippocratic medicine.

-In Kos Town, near the Fortress of the Knights, stands the Tree of Hippocrates.
-This historic plane tree is where Hippocrates is traditionally believed to have taught his students.
-While the current tree is likely a descendant, it holds immense symbolic value.
+In Kos Town, near the Citadel of the Knights, stands the Tree of Hippocrates.
+This historic plane tree is where Hippocrates is traditionally believed to own taught his students.
+Whereas the current tree is likely a descendant, it holds immense symbolic value.

-The magnificent 15th-century Crusader castle, Neratzia Castle (Castle of the Knights), guards the entrance to The Main town on kos port.
+The splendid 15th-century Crusader castle, Neratzia Castle (Castle of the Knights), guards the entrance to Kos Town port.
 Built by the Knights Hospitaller, it used to be a formidable defense against Ottoman attacks.

 A remarkably well-preserved 2nd-century AD Roman theatre, the Roman Odeon, is in Kos Town.
 The Odeon, partially restored, features marble seating and a striking stage.
 It still hosts cultural events during summer.